Automating processes with

 As you might expect, this removes

 anacron from the server and reverts to running tasks within the "dot" directories on a strict schedule.
-This is defined by this file:

-/etc/cron.d/dailyjobs, which has the following contents:
+/etc/cron.d/dailyjobs is the file that controls the schedule, which has the following contents:

 # Run the daily, weekly, and monthly jobs if cronie-anacron is not installed SHELL=/bin/bash PATH=/sbin:/bin:/usr/sbin:/usr/bin MAILTO=root # run-parts 02 4 * * * root [ ! -f /etc/cron.hourly/0anacron ] && run-parts /etc/cron.daily 22 4 * * 0 root [ ! -f /etc/cron.hourly/0anacron ] && run-parts /etc/cron.weekly 42 4 1 * * root [ ! -f /etc/cron.hourly/0anacron ] && run-parts /etc/cron.monthly

 This translates to the following:

 cron.dailyat 04:02:00 every day.

 cron.weeklyat 04:22:00 on Sunday every week.

 cron.monthlyat 04:42:00 on the first day of every month.